 Living Area with sofa, Smart TV, DVD player and french doors to garden.

-Garden: fully enclosed with lawned area, mature planting, terraced area with table and chairs, charcoal barbeque.
+Garden: fully enclosed with lawned area, mature planting, terraced area with table and chairs, charcoal barbecue.
 Bench with table next to the Garden Room.

 Parking: Driveway parking for 2 cars.